 Temperature is one of the key physical parameters influencing the chemical and, above all, biological processes in a watercourse.
 The FOEN operates a water temperature monitoring network for watercourses.
 A federal pilot project for long-term monitoring of lake water temperature runs until 2024.

-It affects all metabolic processes, the duration, course and rate of growth, and the composition of biotic communities.
-The viability and activity of aquatic organisms are dependent on certain temperature limits and optima.
-Knowledge of temperature dynamics thus represents a valuable interpretative tool.
+The temperature of water influences all metabolic processes, the duration, course and speed of growth as well as the composition of the biotic communities that live in it.
+The viability and activity of aquatic organisms require certain temperature limits and optimum conditions.
+It is therefore very important to understand how water temperature fluctuates.

-The FOEN temperature monitoring network provides a basis for assessing the effectiveness of Swiss environmental protection legislation (Water Protection Act/GSchG and Water Protection Ordinance/GSchV).
-It also facilitates causal analysis (e.g. thermal power plants, anthropogenic heat inputs/withdrawals, water management interventions, climate trends).
+The FOEN's temperature monitoring network provides the basis for monitoring the effectiveness of Swiss environment protection legislation (Water Protection Act and Ordinance).
+It also helps us to understand the factors affecting temperature (e.g. thermal power plants, anthropogenic heat input and withdrawal, water management interventions, climate trends).

 Swiss lake temperature monitoring program (PDF, 2 MB, 01.02.2019)Commissioned by the FOEN

 Last modification 17.01.2023